-Airfield Riding Days (ARD) allow club members to improve their riding skills in a closed, safe environment.
-It is not a race meeting nor a typical track day with lots of unknown people riding like muppets.
-As the name suggests, these events take place at RAF Odiham, utilising many of the dispersal areas, taxi-ways and so forth.
-There are a few circuit layouts at the clubs disposal, all of which guarantee a safe yet thrilling and challenging riding experience.
+Airfield Riding Days (ARDs) allow club members to improve their riding skills in a closed, safe environment.
+It is neither a race meeting nor a typical track day with lots of unknown people riding like muppets.
+As the name suggests, these events take place at RAF Odiham, utilising many of the airfield areas, taxiways and so forth.
+There are a few circuit layouts at the Club’s disposal, all of which guarantee a safe yet thrilling and challenging riding experience.

-To get an idea of how an ARD is organised check out our ARD FAQ on what to expect during the day at the bottom of this page.
+To get an idea of how an ARD is organised check out our ARD FAQ at the bottom of this page on what to expect during the day at the bottom of this page.

 Our instructors will give you areas to focus on to improve your riding, and only give them to you in bite sized chunks so that you can improve slowly over the day, rather than trying to do it all at once.

 On very busy days, your instruction may have to be limited to one session to give the other riders an opportunity to be instructed, but on days where it’s possible, you are welcome to whatever instruction you need.

 So if you want to improve your speed, your cornering, your braking or to just build your confidence down come and see the team.
 They will do their absolute best to help you.

 The format for the day follows along the lines of a regular commercial track day.

 Arrive at RAF Odiham for 07:00 hrs at the main gate.
 PLEASE do not arrive any earlier.

 Signing on: Bring your driver’s licence showing a valid, full Category A motorcycle entitlement:- an ACU license does not count!